Veronica Bertolini: Career

-In 2017 Season, On April 7–9, Bertolini competed at the 2017 Pesaro World Cup finishing 11th in the all-around.
+In the 2017 season, on 7–9 April Bertolini competed at the 2017 Pesaro World Cup finishing 11th in the all-around.
 She retained as the Italian National All-around champion.
-Bertolini competed at the quadrennial held 2017 World Games in Wrocław, Poland from July 20–30, however she did not advance to any of the apparatus finals.
-On August 11–13, Bertolini competed at the 2017 Kazan World Challenge Cup finishing 16th in the all-around.
+Bertolini competed at the quadrennial held 2017 World Games in Wrocław, Poland from 20 to 30 July, however she did not advance to any of the apparatus finals.
+On 11–13 August Bertolini competed at the 2017 Kazan World Challenge Cup finishing 16th in the all-around.